science64/Random-Image-Labeler/README.md

 # Random-Image-Labeler
 Rename your images with random numbers and saves the original name and new number in the excel file.
 It provides you to randomized your images to eliminate biases.
+While analysising images with ImageJ or similar softwares.

 You can use .exe file directly or main.py file if you have python installed already.
 Download all the file and remove example images before begin.